Moran-Habooba/shop-back/README.md

 ## Description

 The project is a Node.js-based application designed for managing user and business-related data.
-It involves building a REST API, emphasizing on server-side development with a deep understanding of relevant technologies and libraries like Express.js, MongoDB, and others.
+It involves building a REST API, emphasizing server-side development with a deep understanding of relevant technologies and libraries like Express.js, MongoDB, and others.
 Key features include user registration, login, content publication, and editing.
 The project also incorporates advanced features like a file logger for tracking errors and a security mechanism for temporary user account lockout.
+Additionally, it implements rate limiting on requests to restrict the number of requests a user can make to the server within a specified period, aiming to protect the server from attacks aimed at slowing down or crashing it.
 The application is structured to provide a comprehensive and secure user experience, focusing on clean, well-organized code and efficient data handling.

 ## Technologies Used